aff3ct/configuration_files/mod/SCMA/README.rst

 Codebook description
 --------------------

-Codebooks are normalized, that average power of signal will be equal to 1.
+Codebooks are normalized, so the average power of signal will be equal to 1.

 +-------------+-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | Codebook Set| Description                                                                                                                                                                   |